Animation in .NET MAUI Linear Gauge (SfLinearGauge)

 Animate range

-The EnableRangeAnimation and AnimationDuration properties in SfLinearGauge is used to animate the scale along with the ticks and labels.
+The EnableRangeAnimation and AnimationDuration properties in SfLinearGauge are used to animate the range.
 The range will have a fade-in with opacity animation when this EnableRangeAnimation is set to true.
-By default, the EnableRangeAnimation is set to false.
+By default, the EnableRangeAnimation is set to false and the default AnimationDuration is 1000 milliseconds.

 gauge.EnableRangeAnimation = true;